Umar: Great famine

-In 638 CE, Arabia fell into severe drought followed by a famine.
+In 638, Arabia fell into severe drought followed by a famine.
 Soon after, the reserves of food at Medina began to run out.
-Umar ordered caravans of supplies from Syria and Iraq, and personally supervised their distribution.
+Umar ordered caravans of supplies from Syria and Iraq and personally supervised their distribution.
 His actions saved countless lives throughout Arabia.
 The first governor to respond was Abu Ubaidah ibn al-Jarrah, the governor of Syria and supreme commander of the Rashidun army.

 Later, Abu Ubaidah paid a personal visit to Medina and acted as an officer of disaster management, which was headed personally by Umar.
 For internally displaced people, Umar hosted a dinner every night at Medina, which according to one estimate, had attendance of more than a hundred thousand people.

 Great plague

 While famine was ending in Arabia, many districts in Syria and Palestine were devastated by plague.
-While Umar was on his way to visit Syria, at Elat, he was received by Abu Ubaidah ibn al-Jarrah, governor of Syria, who informed him about the plague and its intensity, and suggested that Umar go back to Medina.
-Umar tried to persuade Abu Ubaidah to come with him to Medina, but he declined to leave his troops in that critical situation.
-Abu Ubaidah died in 639 of the plague, which also cost the lives of 25,000 Muslims in Syria.
+While Umar was on his way to visit Syria, at Elat, he was received by Abu Ubayda ibn al-Jarrah, governor of Syria, who informed him about the plague and its intensity and suggested that Umar go back to Medina.
+Umar tried to persuade Abu Ubayda to come with him to Medina, but he declined to leave his troops in that critical situation.
+Abu Ubayda died in 639 of the plague, which also cost the lives of 25,000 Muslims in Syria.
 After the plague had weakened, in late 639, Umar visited Syria for political and administrative re-organization, as most of the veteran commanders and governors had died of the plague.